The following article is a guest contribution by Diana D’Souza, a retired air hostess who wants to share her insight about frequent flying!

 An ill-mannered boorish passenger can make the whole flight hell for everyone – the crew as well as their co-passengers.
 Why ruin the experience for everyone?
 You don’t have to go out of your way to please everyone on board the flight but a smile and basic manners can go a long way.

-If you are looking to enjoy your first long haul flight, remember, that experience starts with you!
+We hope you have enjoyed my tips for long flights.
+If you are looking to enjoy your first long haul flight, remember, that experience starts with you.
 See you in those friendly skies!